WonderWoman2020/sbd-project2-2023/README.md

 D 27
 ```

-Here are the options in menu to choose writing input in command line or providing self-written or generated input file:
+Here are the options in menu to choose writing input in command line or providing self-written or generated random commands input file:

 ![Input files option](./docs/ui_2.png)